mesosphere/dcos-docs-site/pages/services/edge-lb/1.0/release-notes/index.md

 ## Known Issues

+* A potentially serious situation exists in DC/OS 1.10 or 1.11 clusters for any Marathon application deployed using persistent volumes in conjunction with Edge-LB.
+If Edge-LB is deployed on a public agent node, the schedulers may erroneously destroy one or more Marathon persistent volumes, potentially leading to data loss.
+This bug has been resolved in Edge-LB v1.0.1
 * The steps presented in the UI to uninstall Edge-LB are currently incorrect.
 Follow the steps in the [Edge-LB uninstall documentation](/services/edge-lb/1.0/uninstalling/).
 * Edge-LB running on a CentOS/RHEL 7.2 node where /var/lib/mesos is formatted with ext4 may have connection issues.
 * If a pool is configured with invalid constraints, that pool will not be properly created and will not respect pool deletion.
 It must be removed manually.